 If your house fronts onto a busy path you may be looking at ways to make your home more private without compromising on daylight.
 In this case café style shutters could be a great option.
 This type of shutter is made to measure and only covers the bottom half of your window, allowing natural daylight to enter your room through the top section of your window.

-For windows where you would like to keep your shutters closed for the majority of the time, full height shutters are a great choice.
+For windows where you would like to keep your shutters closed for the majority of the time, full height shutters are a great choice if you are after blackout window shutters.
 The louvres can still be tilted to allow as much or as little daylight into your room as you would like.
 Even though they cover your entire window they still give you a great amount of light control by simply adjusting the louvres in the panels.
 They can also be fitted with a divider allowing you to operate the top and bottom louvres independently of each other.

-Tier-on-tier shutters combine the benefits of both full height shutters and café style shutters.
+The advantages of café style shutters and full-height shutters are combined in tier-on-tier shutters.
 They are the perfect solution for those windows where you may want to operate the top and bottom shutters completely independently of each other.
-Tier-on-tier shutters are made in two sections, so they give you the absolute optimal control over light in your room.
+Tier-on-tier shutters are made in two sections, so they give you absolute optimal control over light in your room.
 The top panels can be fully open whilst the bottom panels remain closed.
 In addition, the louvres in each panel all work separately allowing them to be tilted at different angles, as well as having them fully open or fully shut.
+So, as blackout window shutters, the tier-on-tier style is a good way to go.

 For the closest thing to blackout shutters, solid shutters are perfect.
 Solid shutters lend themselves particularly well to bedrooms as not only do they provide near black out, but they also help with noise pollution, help with heat insulation and offer increased security.
 They are the perfect solution for rooms you would like to keep dark and quiet.